justanothercell/particle_life/.github/README.md

 Implementation of Particle Life in Rust using SDL2 for graphics.

+The simulation should be framerate independent, but "large jumps" on low fps may lead to different behaviour

 ![particle_life_JJA9YE4DSF.png](img%2Fparticle_life_JJA9YE4DSF.png)

 The simulation almost works like a normal planet simulation.